There are two parables that we will be studying together today as they are both short parables.

 - It is referring to the heart preparation and how our citizenship into the kingdom of heaven is really decided within us and not so much anything external.

-5. What does the mustard seed represent?
+Coming back to the parable of the mustard seed.
+What does the mustard seed represent?

 - Luke 8:11

 Now the parable is this: The seed is the word of God.

 - So the mustard seed represents the word of God.

 Now to Abraham and his seed were the promises made.
 He saith not, And to seeds, as of many; but as of one, And to thy seed, which is Christ.

 - The mustard seed can represent Christ and the work that He wishes to perform in our hearts today.

 And how about the leaven.
 What does the leaven represent?